 Prostate Cancer: Chemotherapy

 Most people have chemotherapy as outpatients at hospitals or clinics.
 You will likely not need to stay overnight.
 Chemotherapy is given in cycles that last a few weeks.
-You will be given the drugs with rest periods in between.
+You will be given the medicines with rest periods in between.
 This is to help let your body recover.

 Nausea and vomiting

 Tingling, burning sensations, or numbness in the hands or feet

 Talk with your healthcare providers about any side effects you have.
 They may be able to help lessen them.

 It's important to know which medicines you're taking.
 Write your medicines down, and ask your healthcare team how they work and what side effects they might have.

 Talk with your healthcare providers about what signs to look for and when to call them.
 For example, chemotherapy can make you more likely to get infections.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.